-Photonics in Sustainable Environment & Energy
+Photonics in Climate, Mobility & Energy

 Photonics is part of many aspects of modern life.
 Green photonics is similarly pervasive and is well placed to tackle the environmental and energy related challenges that we face.
 Green photonics concerns the latest photonics and optoelectronic tools and materials that will reduce power consumption, enable cleaner manufacturing, and create new energy generation for a broad range of applications.